EleutherAI/lm-evaluation-harness/lm_eval/tasks/flores200/README.md

 #### Tasks
 There are 41618 supported translation tasks.
 In order to find the task name use the following steps.

 - find the language code and character set you are interested in by visiting https://github.com/facebookresearch/flores/tree/main/flores200.
-The 3 characters before the underscore are the 3 letter ISO 639 language codes, the 4 letters afterwards represent the ISO 15924, codes for the representation of names of scripts.
+The 3 characters before the underscore are the 3 letter [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) language codes, the 4 characters after the underscore represent the [ISO 15924](https://en.wikipedia.org/wiki/ISO_15924) codes for the representation of names of scripts.
 (For English your LANG_CODE would "eng_Latn")
 - search for language code in task directory `cd lm_eval/tasks/flores200 && ls | grep LANG_CODE`.
 If you want to search for a specific translation task, you can grep for two distinct language codes, for example for Arabic -> English translation you could search `cd lm_eval/tasks/flores200 && ls | grep arb_Arab | grep eng_Latn`

 ### Checklist